Israel pours cold water on big-power talks with Iran

 “To my regret, I don’t see any sense of urgency, and perhaps it is even in the interest of some players in the West to stretch out the time, which would certainly square with the Iranian interest.”

+Yaalon, a member of Prime Minister Benjamin Netanyahu’s rightist Likud party, would not elaborate.
+In January, he accused U.S. President Barack Obama of diluting anti-Iran sanctions for fear of a spike in fuel prices that would sap his bid to win another White House term in November.

-Like Israel, Washington says military action could be a last option against the Iranians, who deny seeking the bomb and have vowed to fight back on several fronts if attacked.
+Like Israel, Washington says armed force could be a last option against the Iranians, who deny seeking the bomb and have vowed to fight back on several fronts if attacked.

-Washington has sought to reassure the Netanyahu government that potentially productive talks have not yet been exhausted.
+Loath to see a new war in the Muslim world, the Obama administration has sought to reassure the Netanyahu government that discussions have not yet been exhausted.

+“Netanyahu’s concern that time is running out is justified,” a senior U.S. official told reporters in Israel on Friday.

+“We are doubtful about whether it is possible to reach an agreement with Iran, but we have to keep trying the diplomatic path because the alternatives, if it’s a nuclear Iran or regional war, are very serious.”

 The Baghdad meeting focused on foreign efforts to roll back Iran’s enrichment of uranium to 20 percent fissile purity, a level approaching bomb grade.
-Iran says the higher-grade enrichment is for fuel to run a medical research reactor.

-Netanyahu said the original red line had been set at 3.5 percent enrichment - sufficient to run civilian nuclear power stations - but had been relaxed.
+Israel wants an immediate curb on lower-level Iranian enrichment as well.

 “Even when faced with lesser demands, the Iranians have yet to respond positively,” Yaalon said.
 Sanctions should be toughened, he said, but “we have not even reached that stage in the talks.
 Instead, we roll the matter from meeting to meeting”.